jjones-edoc/chat_app_prototype/chat_app_spec.md

 _[Image: Screenshot showing the chat management menu with owner-only controls]_

-## Date Filter for Chat Conversations

-The date filter, located at the top right corner of the chat interface, provides users with an easy way to organize and view conversations based on specific timeframes.
-Users can filter chats according to a custom date range or select from predefined options such as the Last 30 Days, Last 7 Days, or Today.

-_[Image: Screenshot showing the date filter dropdown in the chat interface]_

 ## Adding Users or Groups to Chat

 When the chat owner clicks on "Add User", a pop-up window appears displaying a search bar along with a list of available internal users and groups.
 The owner can use the search functionality to quickly find specific participants, and then select one or more users or groups to add to the conversation.